Lenny Venito: Career

 Venito appeared in a recurring role in The Sopranos as "Murmur."
 He also appeared as John, an incompetent mugger, in two episodes, "Mugged" and "Wingmen", of another HBO Series, Flight of the Conchords.
 Venito was cast in one episode of Ugly Betty, as well as in two episodes of Bored to Death.

 Venito participated in the 2008 Celebrity Poker Invitational.

 Venito appeared in five episodes of NYPD Blue, most notably as Julian Pisano, a snitch with a heart of gold, a role he reprised in Blind Justice.

+Venito played Detective Wade in Law & Order season 12 episode 7 "Finger Prints of Myth" and he also played Jake Nathan and Dom Fabrigazzi in Criminal Intent.

 In 2007, he starred in the short-lived ABC sitcom The Knights of Prosperity as "Squatch."

 From 2012 to 2014, Venito starred as Marty Weaver in the ABC comedy The Neighbors.

 From 2014 to 2017, Venito voiced the recurring character Uncle Chuck on the Disney XD animated series Penn Zero: Part-Time Hero.

 In 2016, Venito began co-starring in the CBS series Kevin Can Wait, portraying the role of Kevin Gable's friend Duffy.

 Since 2019, he has been featured as "Uncle Cooper" in an ad campaign for Cooper Tires.

 In 2022, Venito had a recurring role in Showtime's Flatbush Misdemeanors, as Franklin, Dan's Narcotics Anonymous sponsor.